Things that Would Happen if the Earth Was Actually Flat

 5 Time zones wouldn't exist

 However one may argue that the Sun behaves with respect to a flat Earth to make a day and night cycle, no configuration exists where both the cycle is stable and all parts of the Earth receive the same amount of daytime and nighttime consistently.
-If the Sun simply looped around the flat Earth, it would mean everyone gets constant daylight (I.e. no differences in time of day) and the two objects would eventually collide.
+If the Sun simply looped around the flat Earth, it would mean everyone gets constant daylight (i.e. no differences in time of day) and the two objects would eventually collide.

-True it probably would be day or night at the same time all around the earth
+True, it probably would be day or night at the same time all around the Earth.

 6 Much of the Earth would dry out

-Due to gravity acting towards the centre, all the rain and snow would fall towards the centre and build up there, creating one large circular ocean, comprising most of the Earth's water.
+Due to gravity acting towards the center, all the rain and snow would fall towards the center and build up there, creating one large circular ocean, comprising most of the Earth's water.
 Further from the edge, one would receive less and less water.
 In fact, virtually none of the Earth's water would be on land, which would mean nothing could live there, and we'd have to rely entirely on sea plants for our oxygen.

 7 The moon would crash into Earth